Charities print and web design

 The winners book for the Shine School Media Awards – part of this charities print and web design project

-Following the initial year of work on Shine, we re-worked their website to include a wide range of information.
+Each year we’ve worked on Shine we’ve approached it afresh – and that has included every aspect of their key touchpoint.
+In particular we have re-worked their website to include a wide range of information.
 This included the previous years winners’ work, all manner of information for the young people working on winning in the future including details about copyright, ideas to improve entries and guidelines to follow.

-All charities have one eye on the future, so central to the site is a call for entries for the next year.
+All charities have one eye on the future, so a call for entries for the next year is central to the site.

 We found that many teachers and potential entrants didn’t really know what sort of event Shine was going to be, and what happened on the awards day so we shot a series of pieces of video footage on the day and combined that with stills photography to create a short film which is now on the website homepage.